mnara-solutions/utiliti.dev/README.md

 ## Todo

 - [ ] Favicon + icon
+- [ ] Implement search functionality and expose in mobile as well
+- [ ] Add GitHub link to top bar
 - [ ] Spinners when processing a large amount of data
-- [ ] Simple editor with line numbers for encode & decoder IO
 - [ ] SEO
 - [ ] Make available offline as much as possible
 - [ ] Temporarily store input in localStorage